 THE 2021 REGENERATION WEEK

 Following the success of the three previous Summits, we invite you to take part in its extended version in 2021.
-We call it the 2021 ReGeneration Week which takes place in Mariehamn 28.8-1.9.
+We call it the 2021 ReGeneration Week which takes place in Mariehamn 28-31.8.
+The Week will provide an international meeting place for intergenerational dialogues for a sustainable system change.

-This deserves an own website which will be launched in the beginning of 2021.
-The call for applications will open up in March 2021.
+This deserves an own website which will be launched in February.
+The call for applications will open up in April.
 First off, we invite organisations and networks to partner up with us.

 THE PAST THREE SUMMITS.